XeroAPI/xero-node/README.md

 1. Copy `private-config-example.json` to `private-config.json` in the [integration test directory](src/__integration_tests__).
 2. Copy it again to `1private-config.json` in the [integration test directory](src/__integration_tests__).
 3. Overwrite the example values with your own from the [Developer Portal](https://developer.xero.com/myapps).
-4. (Do the same for `partner-config-example.json` if required.)
+4. (Do the same for `partner-config-example.json` and `xero-login.json`, if required.)
 5. Run `npm test`

 For the partner tests to pass you will need a partner app.
 Don't worry if you don't have one and the test fails.
 It will run in CircleCI.

-The Prepayments and Overpayments tests require Pre/Overpayments to be present in your Organisatino, again, don't worry too much if these fail for you - they run in CircleCI.
+The Prepayments and Overpayments tests require Pre/Overpayments to be present in your organisation, again, don't worry too much if these fail for you - they run in CircleCI.

 ## Project Philosophies